 1. Preheat the oven to 275° F

 2. Heat the oil in a large, heavy Dutch oven over medium high heat.
-Generously salt and pepper the ribs and place them in the pot to brown on all sides.
+Generously salt and pepper the ribs and place them in the pot to brown on all sides, about 7 minutes.

 Salt & Pepper Ribs and Add to Pot